EndPointCorp/end-point-blog/2021/03/09/spatial-queries-with-mysql.html.md

 We can avoid writing our own routines to handle spatial data by using MySQL’s built-in spatial types and methods.
 For most websites, MySQL offers a set of functions (with extended support for geographic and ellipsoid computations since version 8.0) that will provide support for most common scenarios.

-On the other hand, if we need a complex solution for a robust spacial-based enterprise application, there are alternatives like [PostgreSQL’s postGIS](https://postgis.net/) that might be better suited to our purpose.
+We should consider that, if we need a complex solution for a robust spacial-based enterprise application, there are alternatives like [PostgreSQL’s postGIS](https://postgis.net/) that might be better suited to our purpose.
 MySQL lacks some advanced features like transformations, custom topology handling, or BRIN indexes, that might have an impact on our development process, depending on our needs.

 ### Resources